High school (grades 9-12) · Youngsville, LA

 What is the racial and ethnic makeup of Southside High School?

-The largest demographic group at Southside High School is White at 67.4%.
-The school serves a diverse student body in Youngsville, LA.
+The largest demographic group at Southside High School is White at 67.4% of enrollment, in Youngsville, LA.

 What is the Resource Investment Index for Southside High School?

-Southside High School has a Resource Investment Index of 39/100 (F) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Southside High School has a Resource Investment Index of 40/100 (typical reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page